 Under the DMIA, we are provided with an annual fixed allowance in the form of additional revenue for each regulatory year of the regulatory period.
-We have updated DMIA allowance for our revised proposal revenue.
+We have updated the draft determination on DMIA allowance for our revised proposal revenue.

-11.4 Service target performance incentive scheme.
+12.4 Service target performance incentive scheme